 Manager includes many features for customizing your business’ look to the outside world.
 It also allows customization of inputs and displays to streamline your internal workload.

-Many features of Manager appear consistently throughout the program or draw upon several functional modules.
+Many features of Manager appear consistently throughout the program or draw upon several functional modules or settings.
 These make the program fairly intuitive to use.

 These Guides describe accounting techniques for physical cash, bank accounts, credit cards, and other forms of money.

-Guides in this group cover ordering and buying goods or services on credit from suppliers.
+Guides in this group cover setup and management of defined suppliers and ordering and buying goods or services from them on credit.
+As with customers and the sales process, purchasing processes can vary.

 Inventory includes tangible goods held for sale or production.
 Inventory management can be complex, and Manager’s behavior changes, depending on which functional tabs are enabled.
 Read Guides in the Overview section first to see which capabilities you want to use.

-Fixed and intangible assets are property owned by a business with long lifetimes.
-Their full cost is recovered over an extended period of time rather than being counted entirely as a current expense.
+Fixed assets include physical property owned by a business with long lifetimes.
+Their full cost is usually recovered over an extended period of time through depreciation rather than being counted entirely as a current expense.

 Despite its overall simplicity, Manager can still present situations where more advanced knowledge is necessary.